Phylum: Magnoliophyta - Class: Equisetopsida - Order: Rosales - Family: Rosaceae

-Hedgerows and dry banks are good places to look.
-The flowers appear in spring and early summer, with the fruits ripening from July onwards.
+The flowers of Wild Strawberry appear inspring and early summer, with the fruits ripening from July onwards.

-The flavour of these tiny strawberries is very sweet and intense when they are ripe - even better than the cultivated ones.
-They are much prized in northern and central Europe, including Slovenia and Bulgaria, where they are used to make preserves and fruit sauces which are particularly good with ice cream.
+It will come as no surprise to hear that Wild Strawberry has been sought as a source of food down the ages.
+The flavour of these tiny strawberries is very sweet and intense when they are ripe - we consider them to be even better than the cultivated ones.
+Alpine Strawberries are much prized in northern and central Europe, including Slovenia and Bulgaria, where they are used to make preserves and fruit sauces which are particularly good with ice cream.

-The pictures on this page were taken in West Wales in April (the flowers) and July (the fruit).
+The pictures of Wild Strawberries shown on this page were taken in West Wales in April (the flowers) and in June in Slovenia (the ripe fruit).